lxsmnsyc/rx-single/README.md

 * 0.9.0
   - now uses [Schedulers](https://github.com/LXSMNSYC/rx-scheduler)
   - `delay`, `delaySubscription`, `timeout` and `timer` now accepts `Schedulers` (defaults to `Scheduler.current`).
-  - added two new operators: `observeOn` (observes the emissions on a given Scheduler) and `subscribeOn` (subscribes to a given Observable on a given Scheduler).
+  - added two new operators: `observeOn` (observes the emissions on a given Scheduler) and `subscribeOn` (subscribes to a given Single on a given Scheduler).
 * 0.8.0
   - Fixed fromCallable subscription overhead
 * 0.7.0